CondimentCommander/ctext/README.md

 You can use selections by adding a comma-separated list of indexes at the end of an operator name, like `--join[0,1]`.
 This will mean that the operator will only apply itself to certain values.

+You can set variables with `--set`.
+Use a question mark and then a variable name in arguments to read a variable's value.

 Use the `-o` flag to output values to text files.

 Multiple other flags exist:
 * `-f`: Forces the display of text to the console even if it exceeds the length limit
 * `-h`: Stops text from being displayed in the console
+* `-p`: Shows how long the operations took